 Carole is a graduate of Brown University and University of California, Berkeley School of Law (the law school formerly known as Boalt Hall).

-Steven Weiss is a staff attorney in the Alameda County office of Bay Area Legal Aid, and their Social Security & SSI Advocacy Regional Coordinator, specializing in administrative advocacy with the Social Security Administration.
+Steven Weiss is a Regional Managing Attorney in the Alameda County office of Bay Area Legal Aid, and their Social Security & SSI Advocacy Regional Coordinator, specializing in administrative advocacy with the Social Security Administration.
 Prior to working at Bay Area Legal Aid, Mr. Weiss was a staff attorney at the Homeless Action Center in Berkeley, California.
-He is 1998 graduate of the Golden Gate University School of Law, and received his B.A. from the State University of New York at Buffalo in Urban Public Policy Administration.
+He is a 1998 graduate of the Golden Gate University School of Law, and received his B.A. from the State University of New York at Buffalo in Urban Public Policy Administration.

 Travis Silva is an Equal Justice Works Emerson Fellow at the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area, where he practices in the Committee’s Racial Justice and Immigrant Justice programs.
 Travis has appeared before a variety of administrative tribunals ranging from the federal to the municipal levels, including the U.S. Department of Justice, the U.S. Department of Homeland Security, the U.S. Department of Education, and various local agencies in the Bay Area.
 Additionally, Travis has supported the Committee’s pro bono attorneys in the presentation of complex immigration matters before various federal agencies and courts.
 Travis holds a J.D. from Yale Law School and an M.A. and a B.A. from the University of California, San Diego.
 Prior to joining the Committee, he served as a clerk to the Honorable Michael Daly Hawkins of the U.S. Court of Appeal for the Ninth Circuit.